Toni Anderson Missing: GoFundMe Campaign Reaches Almost $10,000, As Friends Hit Streets To Spread Word About Kansas City Disappearance

 Police say Toni left her place of employment, a local strip club called Chrome, at around 4:11 a.m. on Sunday, January 15.
 Toni works as a server at the adult entertainment establishment, according to Fox News.

-About 30 minutes later after Toni left work, Roxanne Townsend, a friend of Toni’s, received a text message from her that read, “OMG… just pulled over again.”
+About 30 minutes after Toni left work, Roxanne Townsend, a friend of Toni’s, received a text message from her that read, “OMG… just pulled over again.”

 what do i look like i do for a living pic.twitter.com/JTnscsJzyU